Pure-Circuit: Tight Inapproximability for PPAD: Abstract

 The current state-of-the-art methods for showing inapproximability in \ppad/ arise from the $\eps$-Generalized-Circuit ($\eps$-\gcircuit) problem.
 Rubinstein (2018) showed that there exists a small unknown constant $\eps$ for which $\eps$-\gcircuit is \ppad/-hard, and subsequent work has shown hardness results for other problems in \ppad/ by using $\eps$-\gcircuit as an intermediate problem.

 We introduce \pcircuit, a new intermediate problem for \ppad/, which can be thought of as $\eps$-\gcircuit pushed to the limit as $\eps \rightarrow 1$, and we show that the problem is \ppad/-complete.
-We then prove that $\eps$-\gcircuit is \ppad/-hard for all $\eps < 0.1$ by a reduction from \pcircuit, and thus strengthen all prior work that has used \gcircuit as an intermediate problem from the existential-constant regime to the large-constant regime.
+We then prove that $\eps$-\gcircuit is \ppad/-hard for all $\eps < 1/10$ by a reduction from \pcircuit, and thus strengthen all prior work that has used \gcircuit as an intermediate problem from the existential-constant regime to the large-constant regime.

 We show that stronger inapproximability results can be derived by reducing directly from \pcircuit.
-In particular, we prove tight inapproximability results for computing $\eps$-well-supported Nash equilibria in two-action polymatrix games, as well as for finding approximate equilibria in threshold games.
+In particular, we prove tight inapproximability results for computing approximate Nash equilibria and approximate well-supported Nash equilibria in graphical games, for finding approximate well-supported Nash equilibria in polymatrix games, and for finding approximate equilibria in threshold games.

 \pagenumbering{arabic}